bharatkumar-lx/newsApp/README.md

 it allow users to save their favorite news into local database.

 # Note
-To run this app need api key from  https://newsapi.org/  which is define in util packed inside Constaints.kt file
+To run this app need api key from  https://newsapi.org/  which is define in util package inside Constaints.kt file

 # Specification
 Clicking Card on Detail screen